StackArchitect/StackArchitect/README.md

   <img src="https://raw.githubusercontent.com/BrunnerLivio/brunnerlivio/master/images/noframes.gif" alt="Microsoft Internet Explorer" />
 </div>

-- **Updated:** Sun Sep 21 2025
+- **Updated:** Mon Sep 22 2025
-- **Quote of the Day:** *“The most important property of a program is whether it accomplishes the intention of its user.” – C.A.R.
-Hoare*
+- **Quote of the Day:** *“Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.” – Martin Fowler*